 Because they are so friendly to people, Golden Retrievers cannot make good guard dogs - they are "people dogs".
 They enjoy and thrive on human companionship and must be allowed to interact with people.

-Unfortunately, Golden Retrievers are susceptible to quite a few health problems, as you can see below.
+Unfortunately, Golden Retrievers are susceptible to quite a few health problems, especially those health issues that commonly afflict large breed dogs.

 Golden retrievers are notorious for being prone to develop hereditary joint problems, such as: